-A maximum of three ground water monitor wells and four data loggers will be installed at the New Rifle site.
-Data loggers will be installed in the three new monitor wells (Wells RFN-0635, RFN-0636, and RFN-0637) and one existing monitor well (Well RFN-0590).
-The proposed locations of the monitor wells and data loggers are shown in Figure 1.
-Through flow net analysis using available ground water level data, the dominant ground water flow direction in the vicinity of the site was determined to be southwest.
+A maximum of three ground water monitor wells will be installed on the processing site.
+Data loggers will be installed in the three new monitor wells and in existing monitor well 746 located on private property north of the processing site.
+The proposed monitor well and data logger installation locations are shown in Figure 1.

+Through flow net analysis using available ground water level data, the dominant ground water flow direction at the site was determined to be southwest.
 The new wells therefore are aligned from northeast to southwest, approximating the local ground water flow direction.
 The spacing of the wells should allow for detection of ground water level fluctuation in relation to river stage fluctuation throughout the year.
-The two wells closest to the river (wells 635 and 636) should show the greatest influence, while the third (well 637) and fourth (existing well 590) wells may show little or no influence from the river.
+The two wells closest to the river (wells 1000 and 1001) should show the greatest influence, while the third (well 1002) and fourth wells may show little or no influence from the river.